fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 > It is techinically very very hard to use different packages of FSharp.Core.dll for the same target framework.
 Is
 > a special case not handled, and result in messed transitive dependencies and multiple FSharp.Core.dll referenced.

 We should determine the exact nature of this problem and solve it.
+If it is not solvable in a reasonable time, we will need to assess the implications of that.

 ### Open Questions